-Component Description flexnetlsadmin.batflexnetlsadmin.jar (Optional) Files used to run the FlexNet License Server Administrator command-line tool.
-The software producer determines whether to provide this tool. flsm.war (Optional) The file required to run the FlexNet Server Manager.
-The software producer determines whether to provide this tool. fne.war (Optional) The file needed to migrate your custom legacy server administration tool to the FlexNet Embedded local license server.
+Component Description flexnet-flsm-windows- <version>.zip</version> (Optional) The FlexNet License Server Manager is provided as a separate package.
+The software producer determines whether to provide this tool.
+The zip file contains the following files: • flsm.war file needed to run the FlexNet License Server Manager preconfigureFLSM.bat, an optional utility that takes the license server's hostname and port as arguments to preset the corresponding communications settings in the FlexNet License Server Manager.
+Then, when the License Server Manager starts, it is configured to communicate with the desired license server.
+(Otherwise, you can use only the License Server Manager's user interface to update these communication settings.) fne.war (Optional) The file needed to migrate your custom legacy server administration tool to the FlexNet Embedded local license server.
 The software producer determines whether to provide this tool.